 The Impact of Consumer Directed Healthcare

-When it comes to managing their own health, today’s consumers want to be more responsible; yet, most people feel they’re not equipped to do so.
+When it comes to managing their own health, today’s consumers want to be more responsible.
+However, most people feel they’re not equipped to do so.
 In other industries, such as car buying, customers have access to features, benefits, and cost comparisons that inform their purchasing decisions.
 In contrast, however, the healthcare industry lacks upfront pricing information and presents a host of puzzling choices, contact points, and service flows.

 For three-quarters of consumers, healthcare decisions are the most important and costly decisions they make.
 Yet, patients often decline treatment because they’re discouraged and confused by the process of selecting and paying for medical services.